 Not everybody would love to go camping with kids.
 In fact, to some people, the mere utterance of the words camping and kids together is enough to send quivers down their spine.
 Truth is: if done properly, camping with kids can be such a great and relatively cheap holiday for any family.
+If you are willing to use REI Gear Rental services it might reduce costs even further!

 Many people picture camping with kids as a scenario that is characteristic of boredom, spending time in the cold with all the other spirited youngsters running wild around the camp fires etc. For some, camping with kids is a complete nightmare particularly once you get to the camping site and all your plans / intentions start spiralling out of control and everyone present [both the adults and the kids] all turn grumpy.